Cornell’s Commitment to Access and Affordability

 Our founding principles – “to do the greatest good” and “…any person… any study.” – underpin Cornell University’s commitments to undergraduate financial aid.
 Cornell students come from culturally, geographically, and socio-economically diverse backgrounds and our financial aid programs are designed to ensure Cornell is accessible to all, at an affordable cost.
 Cornell provides annual financial aid packages that meet full financial need to all admitted and eligible undergraduate aid applicants.

-For the 2022-23 academic year, we anticipate offering a record $363 million in need-based grant aid – which does not have to be repaid – to more than seven thousand undergraduate students.
+For the 2023-24 academic year, we anticipate offering in excess of $365 million in need-based grant aid – which does not have to be repaid – to more than seven thousand undergraduate students.

 Cornell grant aid – including scholarships provided by generous Cornell alumni and friends – puts Cornell’s transformative educational opportunities within reach.
 Most students receiving aid pay less to attend Cornell today, than they would have 20 years ago.

 At Cornell, financial aid packages typically consist of:

 - Grants and scholarships from the government